tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-So next we have the *Looking* movie which was produced by HBO as a sort of consolation for not giving it a final season it's fine I think the movie is actually better than the show I watched most of the show and I just could not get into it I tried it like I was expecting it to try and be a new Queer as Folk and it was so boring the fact that I got through as much of the show as I did is entirely because of Jonathan Groff but the movie is better than the show and so I'm putting it in Fine it's worth watching if you did watch the show if you haven't watched the show don't bother because it means you have to watch the show to know what's going on in the movie and then I just I don't recommend watching the show
+So next we have the *Looking* movie which was produced by HBO as a sort of consolation for not giving it a final season.
+It's Fine, I think the movie is actually better than the show, I watched most of the show and I just could not get into it, I tried it.
+Like, I was expecting it to try and be a new *Queer as Folk* and it was *so boring*.
+The fact that I got through as much of the show as I did is *entirely* because of Jonathan Groff.
+But the movie is better than the show, and so I'm putting it in Fine.
+It's worth watching if you did watch the show, if you haven't watched the show don't bother because it means you have to watch the show to know what's going on in the movie and then I...
+I don't recommend watching the show.

 </james>
 <from></from>